japrozs/b2t/README.md

 -   [ ] on the checkout page, show that the latest rate expires after 10 minutes
 -   [ ] hover to copy address
 -   [ ] show check-in, check-out, and description in hotel card
+-   [ ] change the url in the search page when search parameters are changed, otherwise when a person tries to go back from the checking page, he sees the search he did from the index page and finds stale results

 ### `later on`